mcmah309/anyhow/README.md

 ```
 `into` may be needed to change the `S` type of `Result<S,F>` for `x` to that of the functions return type if
 they are different.
-`into` only exits if `x` is type `Err`, so you will never mishandle a type change.
+`into` only exits if after the type check, so you will never mishandle a type change since the compiler will stop you.
 Note: There also exists
 `intoUnchecked` that does not require implicit cast of a `Result` Type.
 ## How to Never Unwrap Incorrectly
 In Rust, as here, it is possible to unwrap values that should not be unwrapped: